Parth-RK/Portals2D/README.md

 The "docs" folder contains detailed documentation for the 2D Portals Game project.
 Below is an index of the available documentation files:

-- [Overview](overview.md): General information about the project.
-- [Setup Instructions](setup.md): Steps to set up and run the game.
-- [Gameplay](gameplay.md): Instructions on how to play the game.
+- [Gameplay](docs/gameplay.md): Instructions on how to play the game.
-- [Project Structure](structure.md): Explanation of the project's directory structure.
-- [Technical Details](technical.md): In-depth details about the implementation.
+- [Technical Details](docs/technical.md): In-depth details about the implementation.
-- [API Reference](api.md): Reference for the codebase and its components.
+- [Code Structure](docs/code_structure.md): Functionalities and their purpose